 The going concern basis in preparing financial statements is considered appropriate.
-The Directors are, therefore, of the opinion that the Bank will operate as a going concern in the year ahead.
+The Directors are of the opinion that the Bank will operate as a going concern for the ensuing 12 months.

-ANNUAL FINANCIAL STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2021 (Amounts expressed in Namibia Dollar(N\$), unless otherwise indicated)
+ANNUAL FINANCIAL STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2022 (Amounts expressed in Namibia Dollar(N\$), unless otherwise indicated)